 Undoubtedly, Linux distributions have a special place in users’ hearts with their high compatibility and reliability, and most users welcome attractive Linux distributions for setting up a server.
 Debian and Ubuntu are two examples of the most popular Linux distributions that users always get in a dilemma when choosing one of them.

 Debian can be introduced as the mother distribution in Linux, which has been the origin of more than 131 distributions, including Ubuntu, and also 58 other Linux distributions are derivatives of Ubuntu.
 However, these two distributions have fundamental differences in performance and various aspects, and each of these differences makes it challenging for users to decide between Ubuntu and Debian.
+The comparison of debian vs ubuntu server is the key to solving this problem and helps you to make the right choice based on your goals.

 Ubuntu is an operating system that attracts novice users, and novices get better results from Ubuntu.
 In contrast, Debian has always been the preference of professional and experienced users.
 Of course, the current version of Debian provides complete control of the system for each user and makes it possible and easy to use Debian for any type of user, from beginners to professionals.